What are the Types of MFA? (& the Best MFA For Your Business)

 Email Authentication

 One commonly used Multi-Factor Authentication method is email codes.
-With this approach, users authenticate themselves by clicking on an email magic link or using a one-time password (OTP) consisting of a six or four-digit code.
+With this approach, users authenticate themselves by clicking on an email link or using a one-time password (OTP) consisting of either a six- or four-digit code.

 The MFA system sends the code to the user's primary email address.
 It helps verify the user's identity during the sign-in process.